itscodenation/flw1-giphy-20-21-starter/README.md

 ## Project Description
 In this unit, you will create a Giphy App.
 The Giphy App will take a search term as an input and display a random Gif in a thumbnail on the screen.
 To create this project, you will learn the anatomy of an API Request, use Promises to make a simple GET request, handle a JSON response object, and use jQuery to display a gif.

-Follow the steps below to make your very own site!
-Make sure to check off your items as you complete them. [ ] => [x]

 ## Day 1

+## Day 1 Goal 1: Set Up

-### Planning
+#### Planning

-- [ ] Copy the [project planning document](https://docs.google.com/document/d/1IGYcwf_1W0PlzBBBDUdgrmoROGR1rDCVIJeEX2lZFUg/edit#) and link a completed version in your ReadMe.
+- [ ] Complete the project planning document.

-### Set-Up
+#### GitHub Set-Up

-- [x] Go to the repository at https://github.com/itscodenation/Giphy
+- [x] Go to the repository
-- [x] Fork this repository to your Github account and pull it down to Glitch.
+- [ ] Fork this repository to your Github account and import to a new workspace
+- [ ] Submit your website using the link on the Agenda

+#### Starter Code

+- [ ] Read through the HTML starter code to understand the organization and class names given.
+- [ ] Read through the `script.js` starter code to determine what global variables are declared, and what the two declared functions do.
+- [ ] Go to the API documentation [here](https://lyricsovh.docs.apiary.io/#reference/0/lyrics-of-a-song/search) to see how the API request is set up.

 ### JavaScript
 - [ ] Create a working fetch() request inside the click handler.